Day Trading Cryptocurrency: The Best Strategies for Success

 Capitalizing at exchange

-Traders have a variety of options when it comes to funding their exchange accounts.
+Crypto day traders have a variety of options when it comes to funding their exchange accounts.
 Almost all exchanges support bank accounts (ACH) and wire transfers, while debit card payments are also quite common.
 Other payment methods such as credit card and PayPal are less common, but also accepted at some exchanges.
 Some of these alternative funding options can carry with them high fees, so be sure to read the fine print.
 Of course, for those already in the game, the best option is often to fund your account directly from your crypto wallet.

 Lack of leverage / shorting

 Generally, day traders opt to take advantage of leverage in order to maximize returns.
 Leverage is the process of utilizing a small amount of capital to open positions greater than the capital on-hand.
 This can magnify the returns of trades without risking significant capital upfront, though it can also magnify losses.
 Unfortunately for cryptocurrency traders, there is a lack of leverage on most cryptocurrency spot exchanges, though this is starting to change.
 Regulated exchanges are slowly opening up leverage trading for customers, and recently, Coinbase Pro has begun to offer leverage for customers in almost half of the US.
+This could serve as an excellent option for those interested in day trading crypto.

 On top of a lack of leverage, it is difficult to find ways to directly short cryptocurrencies.
 Shorting, or betting against an asset, is the most direct way to profit from the decline of an asset’s price.
 For cryptocurrencies, there is no real option for shorting these assets on regulated exchanges.